YusufJoeStar/Space-Game/README.md

 # SFML Setup
-I build this project on Code::Blocks, those are links on how to link SFML:
+I built this project on Code::Blocks, those are links on how to link SFML:

 https://www.sfml-dev.org/tutorials/3.0/ (Official SFML website)